 Spinal Fractures: Are you at risk?

 Even if your bones are becoming weaker due to osteoporosis or osteopenia, you likely won’t feel it.
 For most people, the first indication that they are losing bone density is a spinal compression fracture (also known as a vertebral compression fracture or VCF).
-While bone loss can affect anyone, there are certain risk factors that may make you more susceptible to spinal compression fractures.
+While bone loss can affect anyone, there are certain risk factors that may make you more susceptible to painful spinal compression fractures.

 Spinal Compression Fractures Risk Factors